nLab infinity-groupoid

 Relation to \infty-groups

-Pointed, 0-connected \infty-groupoids are the delooping BG\mathbf{B}G of ∞-groups (see looping and delooping).
+Pointed0-connected \infty-groupoids are the deloopings of ∞-groups.
+(See looping and delooping.)

 These are presented by simplicial groups.
-Notably, abelian simplicial groups are therefore a model for abelian \infty-groupoids (more precisely, H \mathbb{Z} -modules).
-Under the Dold-Kan correspondence these are equivalent to non-negatively graded chain complexes, which therefore also are a model for abelian \infty-groupoids.
-This way much of homological algebra is secretly the study of special (structured) \infty-groupoids.
+Notably, abelian simplicial groups are a model for abelian \infty-groupoids (more precisely, H \mathbb{Z} -modules).
+Under the Dold-Kan correspondence, these are equivalent to non-negatively graded chain complexes, which are therefore also a model for abelian \infty-groupoids.
+In this way, much of homological algebra is really the study of special (structured) \infty-groupoids.

 homotopy leveln-truncationhomotopy theoryhigher category theoryhigher topos theoryhomotopy type theory